contactlab/contacthub-connect-zendesk/README.md

    }
    ```

-- On Zendesk Admin panel, go to "APPS -> Manage" page
+- On the Zendesk Admin panel, go to the "APPS > Manage" page.
-- Click on "Upload private app" button
+- Click the "Upload private app" button.
-- In "App Name" field insert a name that identify our widget (eg. "Contacthub widget")
+- In the "App Name" field, insert a name that identifies our widget (for example, "Contacthub widget").
-- Click on the "Choose File" button and select the widget archive file downloaded from this project [release section](https://github.com/contactlab/contacthub-connect-zendesk/releases)
+- Click the "Choose File" button and select the widget archive file downloaded from this project [release section](https://github.com/contactlab/contacthub-connect-zendesk/releases).
-- Click "Upload" button to install widget (You have to confirm non-Zendesk widget installation)
+- Click the "Upload" button to install the widget (You have to confirm the non-Zendesk widget installation).
-- After installation process, you have to configure the widget (you can change this settings anytime):
+- After the installation process, you have to configure the widget (you can change these settings at any time):
-   **Title**: Should be auto-set by system
+   **Title**: Should be auto-set by the system.
-   **JWT shared secret**: Insert the same shared secret you set in the server .env file
+   **JWT shared secret**: Insert the same shared secret that you set in the server .env file.
-   **App server URL**: Insert the API server URL
+   **App server URL**: Insert the API server URL.
-   **App server domain for whitelisting**: Insert the API server domain, without schema and/or path
+   **App server domain for whitelisting**: Insert the API server domain, without the schema and/or path.
-- Click on "Install" button to terminate the installation
+- Click the "Install" button to terminate the installation.
-- Now, when a ticket is created or modified, the customer and the ticket info are saved on Contacthub platform
+- Now, when a ticket is created or modified, the customer and the ticket info are saved on the Contacthub platform.
-- Now you are able to see the widget installed in the app column, in the ticket detail page and in the customer detail page
+- Now you are able to see the widget installed in the app column, in the ticket detail page and in the customer detail page.